holochain/appstore-lists/README.md

 # Appstore Lists

-This repository contains whitelists for apps shown in Holochain Launcher.
+This repository contains allowlists for apps shown in the Holochain Launcher.